fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

 5. Install nvidia-docker:

-    The nvidia-docker package is available through a nvidia repository.
+    The nvidia-docker package is available through a nvidia repository provided for for OpenSUSE Leap 15.1, however it also works for OpenSUSE Leap 15.3.
 Add the repository and install it by running the following commands:

     ```bash
     sudo zypper ar -f https://nvidia.github.io/nvidia-docker/opensuse-leap15.1/nvidia-docker.repo